joeshirey/SamplesUI/docs/TDD.md

 ## 3. Backend Design

 The backend is a Node.js application that uses the Express framework to provide a RESTful API.
-It is structured into distinct modules for configuration, routing, and data services.
+It is structured into distinct modules for configuration, routing, and data services, promoting a clean and maintainable codebase.

 ### 3.1.
 Project Structure